jsommers/cbook/functions.rst

  1. Because the function invocation ("callee") has its own copy (or copies) of parameters, modifications to that memory are always *local to the function*.
 Therefore, value parameters do not allow the callee to communicate back to the caller.
 The function's return value can communicate some information back to the caller, but not all problems can be solved with the single return value.

  2. Sometimes it is undesirable to copy the value from the caller to the callee because the value is large and copying is expensive, or because, for some reason, copying the value is undesirable.
-Modern compilers have generally made this issue moot: the overhead of copying is very often not something that a programmer should be concerned with.

 Example 1: an anti-example of swapping two values